-Saturday Snapshot is hosted by West Metro Mommy Reads.
-To participate in Saturday Snapshot: post a photo that you (or a friend or family member) have taken and then leave a direct link to your post in the Mister Linky at West Metro Mommy Reads.
+Saturday Snapshot is hosted by A Web of Stories.
+To participate in Saturday Snapshot: post a photo that you (or a friend or family member) have taken and then leave a direct link to your post in the Mister Linky at A Web of Stories.

 Weekend Cooking is hosted by Beth Fish Reads and is open to anyone who has any kind of food-related post to share: Book (novel, nonfiction) reviews, cookbook reviews, movie reviews, recipes, random thoughts, gadgets, quotations, photographs.
 If your post is even vaguely foodie, feel free to grab the button and link up anytime over the weekend.
 You do not have to post on the weekend.
 Please link to your specific post, not your blog's home page.
 For more information, see the welcome post.